cybercongress/cybercongress/blog/drafts/sprint-20-report/sprint-20-report.md

 > 1) Huge codebase what need to support
 >
 > 2) Poor integration in web3.
-They have own library with bad code
+They have own library with entangled code
 >
-> 3) Very slow
+> 3) Slow app work
 >
 > 4) Working just with Parity node what required installation
 >